El-Tejaso/vesper-fork/README.md

     - added settings to the JSON
 - hard to see what tab is selected
     - Increased tab brightness.
-    - Also I made the editor background pitch-black (i.e 000.
-People that go to design school will avoid this color at all costs)
+    - Also I made the editor background pitch-black.
+Totally unnecessary, but I think it look cool.
-        I think it looks cooler, but there is
+    I think people avoid #000 at all costs, because it ruins all shadow effects that a UI popup modal might have.
+I don't really care about those though